What is REDCap?

-Drop-in sessions are for persons building and managing projects, i.e. project point persons, to get in-person help with: 1) problem solving related to the core functionality that's covered in our Basics and Survey training, 2) guidance regarding survey setup, survey distribution, and pre-production survey reviews, 3) tips for getting started with advanced features, and 4) guidance and help for making production changes.
+Drop-in sessions are for the point persons building and managing projects using the Supported Service for Research or Supported Service for Non-Research support track.
+Drop-in sessions are to get in-person help with: 1) problem solving related to the core functionality that's covered in our Basics and Survey training, 2) guidance regarding survey setup, survey distribution, and pre-production survey reviews, 3) tips for getting started with advanced features, and 4) guidance and help for making production changes.

 Upcoming OCTRI REDCap Drop-in Sessions